Eccenux/IITC-Pictures-On-Map/README.md

 # IITC-Pictures-On-Map

-Makes it easier to view the portal pictures in an area
+Makes it easier to view the portal pictures in an area.

-## Description
-This is an IITC plugin that makes it easier to browse the photos of multiple portals in an area

-* Ingress - a mobile game developed by Niantic
-* Intel Map - intel.ingress.com , the official online map of the world of Ingress
-* Portals - Ingress points-of-interest (known as pokestops/pokegyms in Pokemon GO)
-* IITC - a community-created extension of the Intel Map; it supports a Javascript-based plugin system; this plugin is written for the IITC-CE version (https://iitc.app/)
+Note!
+This plugin puts heavy load on your network.
+Don't enable pictures layer unless you need to.

 ## Installing

-If you have IITC installed, simply clicking on https://github.com/san00shine/IITC-Pictures-On-Map/raw/main/iitc-pictures-on-map.user.js should install the plugin on dekstop browsers.
-The plugin has not been tested on mobiles.
+Assuming you already have IITC just &rarr; **[install the script](https://github.com/Eccenux/IITC-Pictures-On-Map/raw/master/iitc-pictures-on-map.user.js)**.

 ## What does it do?